-The crushed roots can be used for soap or the oil obtained from the roots used as a skin emollient.
+The crushed roots can be used for soap, or the oil obtained from the roots can be used as a skin emollient.

 Fat Hen is high in oxalates (see here).
 The greens contain oxalic acid (oxalates) that could affect calcium absorption or which may cause mouth irritation when eaten raw or in excess.
 Avoid if you have kidney stones.

-Take care also not to mistakenly identify lookalike plant Black Nightshade (Solanum nigrum), which is poisonous.
+Take care not to mistakenly identify the lookalike plant Black Nightshade (Solanum nigrum), which is poisonous.

 Couplan, F. (1998) The encyclopedia of edible plants of North America.
 New Canaan: Keats Pub.